Celltrion's record Q1, Samsung Biologics' ADC milestone, and the GLP-1 lane Korea is now openly building

 Bio.

 Celltrion and Samsung Bioepis, the two Korean biosimilar platforms Nathan has covered since their founding, did not win on price alone.
 They won on the three hardest parts of the biosimilar business — regulatory throughput, aseptic capacity, and self-administered device integration — while most Western pharma chose to build originators instead.
+Samsung Biologics, the contract manufacturer tied to the Bioepis platform, has spent the capital cycle that Pfizer and Merck did not.
+Both companies' Q1 2026 disclosures, released late April and early May, made clear that the operating leverage of those choices is now compounding.

 Why Pfizer stopped competing